TSI Pre-Assessment Information & Resources (PAIR)

 II.
 DEVELOPMENTAL EDUCATION

 Texas Woman’s University provides options to prepare students that have not demonstrated readiness for college level mathematics for future success in those courses.
 These options include a two course developmental mathematics sequence, Math 1113 and Math 1123, with placement in these courses based on TSIA scores.
-Students successfully completing the second course will be eligible to register for college level mathematics courses.
+Students successfully completing the second course will be considered college ready and will be eligible to register for college level mathematics courses.
 For a student who’s TSIA score is not at the college readiness level, but is within an acceptable range, the university also offers a non-course based option allowing registration for a specific core mathematics course by signing a contract committing the student to a planned program of supplemental instruction and tutoring.

 III.
 CAMPUS AND COMMUNITY RESOURCES